-I’ve built teams, grown teams, directed design projects, led initiatives, and brought about organizational change.
-A few things I focus on as a user experience (UX) or design leader are as follows.
+I build teams, grow teams, direct design projects, lead initiatives, and bring about organizational change.
+A few things I focus on as a user experience (UX) and design leader are as follows.

 - Diversity and inclusion